Ferranbd/DNRlib/README.rst

 The module can be installed via pip with the command::

+- clone or copy the project in your computer and execute "pip install ." from the project root folder
-pip install DNRlib   (to be finished)
+- pip install DNRlib   (to be finished)

 Tests [to be implemented]